volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 ---
-title: Deploy your React application to Netlify (Full Guide, July 2020)
+title: Deploy Your React Application To Netlify (Full Guide, July 2020)
 tag:
   - React
+promote: false
 metaDescription: Learn how to deploy and host ReactJs application with Netlify.
   Netlify is a service that automates builds, deployments, and manages your websites.